Bridge TEFL/TESOL Jobs Facebook Group Q&ABy Krzl Light Nuñes

 Check the kind of company you’ll teach with

 While the rates that many online English schools offer fall within a certain range, there are some companies that pay higher than their competitors.
-These top-paying jobs are usually from the most popular online ESL companies, like GoGoKid, Zebra English, and VIPKid, or schools that already have a large student base.
+These top-paying jobs are usually from the most popular online ESL companies or schools that already have a large student base.

 Consider your qualifications